npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Review the code of SignupHttpHandler.
 The converter has done a pretty good job.
 * Explain @JvmField -- show uses of the route constants in the SignupHttpTest to explain how the annotation prevents field references being replaced by calls to getter methods.
 Especially useful when you care about the way the call-site looks, such as when you have an "embedded" DSL.
-* Explain @Throws ... we don't need then because the exception is declared by the HttpHandler interface, so delete them.
+* Explain @Throws ... we don't need them because the exception is declared by the HttpHandler interface, so delete them.

 Run the tests.
 They pass.
 COMMIT!

 The Kotlin code of SignupHttpHandler is still very similar to Java code.
-However, we are not going to change this class very much -- it's "shape" is dictated by the HTTP server library we are using.
+We are not going to change this class very much -- it's "shape" is dictated by the HTTP server library we are using.
 However, now that it is in Kotlin we can take advantage of more Kotlin features in the SessionSignup class.
-So we will tidy the code up a little, and get back to SignupSheet...
+So we will tidy this code up a little, and then get back to SignupSheet...

 Use the beige highlights in the right-hand gutter to review the warnings: the IDE is telling us that we should use Kotlin's collection types and functions from the Kotlin standard library.
 Let's apply its suggestions using Option-Enter, starting by replacing `List.of` with `listOf`.
 Now the class doesn't use Java's List type, and we remove the unused import with "optimise imports" (Control-Option-O).